Could You Limit Your Thanksgiving Dinner to a Quarter Cup of Food?

-MakenzieR on 19 Nov 2011 at 9:00am
+MakenzieR on 25 Nov 2014 at 9:00am

 So how do post-op patients deal with Turkey Day?

 RealSelf user Barbara L. had a plan that helped cut her cravings: “My first Thanksgiving I was 8 months out.
 I did all the cooking and had family members taste as I went along.
 If I did all the tasting I would have been full before dinner.
 I had turkey, carrots, and turnips and a little bite of sweet potato.
 I was so full from that I didn't have to worry about desserts or avoiding anything.
 The desire was not there.”

-But what if your favorite dish is on the no-no list?
+And what if your favorite dish is on the no-no list?